 The primary benefit of Arjuna is the improvement of cardiac muscle function and improved pumping activity of the heart.
 It is thought that the saponin glycosides are the reason for the beneficial effects of Arjuna.
 The flavonoids and oligomeric proanthocyanidins (OPCs) it contains help to strengthen blood vessels and have antioxidant activity.
 Arjuna is used as a heart tonic to treat heart failure and oedema, a condition in which fluid accumulates in the ankles and legs because the heart is not circulating blood properly.

 In a three-month study of angina patients who took Arjuna, Indian physicians tracked a number of health indicators, including blood pressure, high-density lipoprotein (HDL, or “good”) cholesterol, and frequency of angina attacks.
-Overall, there was a 50 percent reduction in the frequency of attacks, with lower systolic blood pressure and slightly increased HDL cholesterol levels.
+Overall, there was a 50 percent reduction in the rate of attacks, with lower systolic blood pressure and slightly increased HDL cholesterol levels.
 The more unstable angina, however, the less arjuna helped the condition in the first three months of treatment.
-However, a double-blind study over a period of twenty-four months led to reduced symptoms, increased mobility, and patient reports of increased quality of life.
+However, a double-blind study throughout twenty-four months led to reduced symptoms, increased mobility, and patient reports of improved quality of life.

 Using arjuna regularly for one year can strengthen the heart to its best condition.
 In a review of seven articles on the use of Arjuna and heart disease, all showed positive effects lowering blood lipids (total and low-density lipoprotein [LDL, or “bad”] cholesterol).
 Using 500-milligram capsules of arjuna every eight hours, over six weeks, patients with congestive heart failure had fewer signs of poor heart function and improvements in breathing (shortness of breath was diminished) and they were less fatigued.